 For students in 7th - 12th grade, we recommend Saxon Math with one year of Jacobs Geometry.

 Our complete packages include the tools you need for older students to work more independently.
 Daily Lesson Plans developed by My Father's World assign specific problems each day.
 DIVE CDs use your computer to teach each lesson in the Saxon textbooks.
 Solutions Manuals show each problem worked out step-by-step.

 Placement and Sequence of Courses

-7th graders who completed Singapore Level 5B or higher begin Saxon Math 8/7.
+Students who completed Singapore Level 5B or higher in 6th grade should begin Saxon Math 8/7 in 7th grade.

 All other 7th - 12th graders new to Saxon Math take the Saxon Placement Test and begin where placed.